tinachientw/CarND-Behavioral-Cloning-P3/README.md

 The goals / steps of this project are the following: Use the simulator to collect data of good driving behavior Build, a convolution neural network (using Keras) that predicts steering angles from images Train and validate the model with a training and validation set Test that the model successfully drives around the track without leaving the road

-The CNN that was eventually used was based on [NVIDIA's End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) paper with different input image size and with dropout added to improve robustness.

 ### Submission Files